Spartan Food Pantry

 No student should have to face food insecurity.[We define those in need as students who have limited or uncertain access to nutritious and safe foods because of a lack of money and other resources.]

-Most food provided is donated in partnership with Second Harvest Food Bank.
+Most food provided is donated in partnership with Second Harvest of Silicon Valley.
 Individual donations are accepted during operational hours.

-Location: Diaz Compean Student Union (exteior entrance across from Engineering Rotunda)
+Location: Diaz Compean Student Union (exterior entrance across from Engineering Rotunda)